mohd-ahsan-mirza/git-automator/README.md

 ```
 pip3 install boto3
 ```
-In your AWS account create a test and a production bucket<br/>
+In your AWS account create a test and a production bucket

 Add those bucket names in the .env file

 # Notes